4 Standards

 4.2.2 Default handling

-Clixon treats default data according to what is defined as explicit basic mode in RFC 6243: With-defaults Capability for NETCONF, i.e. the server consider any data node that is not explicitly set data to be default data.
+Clixon treats default data according to what is defined as explicit basic mode in RFC 6243: With-defaults Capability for NETCONF, i.e. the server considers any data node that is not explicitly set data to be default data.

 One effect is that if you view the contents of datastores (or import/export them), they should be in explicit basic mode.